General and Preventive Dentistry

 Dental decay, the major source of oral disease has only really been well understood since the early 1960’s – and therefore – its prevention has only relatively recently been quantified.

+Destructive dental restorations are shortening people’s dental life span – the lifespan of their own teeth.
 Advanced restorative techniques and modern dental materials, in combination with effective home care in first world nations, have largely controlled dental decay.
 However, there are a number of factors that are hindering the elimination of dental disease which we will discuss below.